awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

 #### Checking DB Instance Read\-Write Mode<a name="checking-node-readwrite-mode"></a>

- In multi\-master clusters, all nodes operate in read\-write mode\.
+ In multi\-master clusters, all nodes operate in read/write mode\.
 The `innodb_read_only` variable always returns zero\.
-The following example shows that when you connect to any DB instance in a multi\-master cluster, the DB instance reports that it has read\-write capability\.
+The following example shows that when you connect to any DB instance in a multi\-master cluster, the DB instance reports that it has read/write capability\.

 ```
 $ mysql -h mysql -A -h multi-master-instance-1.example123.us-east-1.rds.amazonaws.com